 Through our online Be Body Positive Facilitator Training, you will:

-- Receive a lifetime license to use our comprehensive Facilitator Manual and Group Curriculum with step-by-step instructions for teaching our powerful Competencies.
+- Receive a lifetime license to use our comprehensive Facilitator Manual and Group Curriculum with step-by-step instructions for teaching our powerful Competencies in person and online.

 Download a sample of the curriculum.